huma-engineering/huma-docs/data-collection/huma-app/features/data-privacy-and-security.md

 ### Lock app when not in use​

-You can enable this toggle to ensure that you have to verify your identity every time you use the Huma App, even if you haven’t closed it down.
+You can enable this toggle to ensure that you have to verify your identity every time you use the Huma Care App, even if you haven’t closed it down.
 The type of verification required will depend on the device lock procedure e.g. biometrics or passcode.

 ![Lock App](../assets/lockapp.png)